 In August 2016 Eden Arts proudly launched a new event - the Mt Eden Chamber Music Festival.
-This took the form of three early evening/afternoon concerts in the heart of Mt Eden and featured some of the best professional chamber musicians in the country.
+This took the form of three one-hour early evening/afternoon concerts in the heart of Mt Eden and featured some of the best professional chamber musicians in the country.

 The Chamber Music Festival is a welcome supplement to our musical matinees which have been an annual part of the Eden Arts programme for a long time with the aim of supporting young emerging musicians.